Denis Goldberg: 1955: Congress of the People

 In 1953 prominent black academic Z. K. Matthews proposed that a "Congress of the People" be organised to gather and document the wishes of the people.
-Organising committees were set up across South Africa and Goldberg joined the Cape Town committee.
+Organising committees were set up across South Africa, and Goldberg joined the Cape Town committee.
 Tasked with organising residents of the desperately poor Loyolo informal settlement in Simonstown, he visited Loyolo every weekend to help the community elect their delegate.
 After being spotted there by Security Police, he was fired from his job on the South African Railways.

-The Western Cape delegates were stopped by the Security Police and held in jail to prevent them attending the Congress of the People in Kliptown, but on 25-26 June 1955, 3,000 delegates gathered there and the Freedom Charter was adopted.
+The Western Cape delegates were stopped by the Security Police and held in jail to prevent them attending the Congress of the People in Kliptown.
+But on 25–26 June 1955, 3,000 delegates gathered there and adopted the Freedom Charter.
 This movement led to the formation of the Congress Alliance, bringing together an alliance of four racially-based anti-apartheid political movements: the African National Congress (ANC), the Congress of Democrats (COD), the South African Indian Congress (SAIC) and Coloured Peoples Congress (CPC), into one large multi-racial movement, sometimes called the Charterists.

 1960: first prison experience

 In 1957 Goldberg joined the Communist Party (which had been banned in 1950).
 He was arrested on 30 March 1960 for supporting strikers in the townships in the aftermath of the Sharpeville massacre on 21 March 1960.
-Along with his mother, he spent four months in prison without trial and subsequently lost his job working on the construction of the Athlone Power Station, which added to the burden placed on Esme; faced with similar circumstances, several comrades left the country.
+Along with his mother, he spent four months in prison without trial.
+He subsequently lost his job working on the construction of the Athlone Power Station, which added to the burden placed on Esme to support the family.
+Faced with similar circumstances, several comrades left the country.